 As you can see, the dunes really start just like that.
 It is all flat in front of you and then the dunes rise.

 On the way in we drove on one side along a high sand dunes.
 This was a sand track allowing us to drive quite fast.

-My guide chose this place, because the dunes are smaller and it is easier to drive and find a camping spot.
+Here the dunes are smaller and it is easier to drive and find a camping spot.

 But I did not take pictures when the driving became more difficult...